ISISNeutronMuon/MDMC/tests/test_data/calculated_observables/README.md

 LAMP_RDF_water
-calculated by Inna for SPCE water using LAMP, with the columns corresponding to:
+calculated for SPCE water using LAMP, with the columns corresponding to: